-It would seems that we commonly underestimate the power of a single word, we think that a certain situation, dictates, even demands the use of a specific word to describe to what happened…It is as if only one word describes what really happened or accurately represents the true situation…we are not readily cognizant that we choose the words we speak and that our word choice fulfills a distinct purpose.
+We commonly underestimate the power of a single word.
+We believe that certain situations dictate, even demand, the use of a specific word to describe an occurrence.
+It is as if only one word describes what really happened or accurately represents the actual situation.
+We are not readily cognizant that we choose the words we speak and that our word choice fulfills a distinct purpose.

-The seminar leader, having a sense of his background and history realized that this word “pressure” was very charged for him, it represented a significant marker as to how he saw his parents and how he felt about his life as a young adult.
-The seminar leader intentionally challenged the participant to truly understand what the word “pressure” represented as it described this situation.
-Was this word “chosen” versus “dictated”, was this the only appropriate word for the situation…Did this word “SERVE” him as it related to this situation?
+The seminar leader, having a sense of his background and history, realized that this word “pressure” was very charged for him.
+It represented a significant marker as to how he saw his parents and how he felt about his life as a young adult.
+The seminar leader intentionally challenged the participant to truly understand what the word “pressure” represented as it described the situation.
+Was this word “chosen” versus “dictated”?
+Was “pressure” the only appropriate word for the situation?
+Did the word “SERVE” him as it related to this situation?

-As I watched the conversation unfold the seminar leader described what pressure represented to him.
-A large ball that was continually inflated until the sides of the ball are stretched or the feeling one gets when diving deep into the ocean until your eardrums feel like they will pop!
+As I watched the conversation unfold, the seminar leader described what pressure represented to him- a giant ball that was continually inflated until the sides of the ball are stretched or the feeling one gets when diving deep into the ocean until your eardrums feel like they will pop!

-After some thought I realized that with five triathlons under my belt and the fact that I was running, biking and swimming, I earned the right to call myself a triathlete!
-By declaration I was and am a Triathlete…that is a word I chose to describe myself, it is not predicated on performance.
-It empowers me, it calls me to be a better version of me each day…
+After some thought, I realized that with five triathlons under my belt and the fact that I was running, biking and swimming, I earned the right to call myself a triathlete!
+By declaration, I am a triathlete.
+Triathlete is a word I chose to describe myself; it is not predicated on performance.
+It empowers me; it calls me to be a better version of myself each day…